Erim was an unwanted backwater world before the Rebellion. The inhabitants, a

 shape.

-When vargr settlers moved in four hundred years ago, there was little the
+When Vargr settlers moved in four hundred years ago, there was little the

 locals could do to stop them.
-They welcomed the vargr, hoping that they could
+They welcomed the Vargr, hoping that they could

 peacefully coexist.
 When the Ngath Confederation set their sights on the world,

-it was the local vargr who intervened on behalf of the vilani, asking that their
+it was the local Vargr who intervened on behalf of the Vilani, asking that their

 lives be spared.
 With advocates such as these, the Confederation agreed and

-has left the existing social order in place.
+has left the existing social order in place. -by DED

 After the initial Vilani colony died out during the Long Night, Vargr